 Here are a few different steps that you can take to protect your surrounding area when updating your skirting:

 Clear the Surrounding Area

-The best way to ensure nothing gets in the way is to simply move everything out of the room.
-If possible, moving objects such as nearby sofas and tables can really open your available workspace.
+The best way to ensure nothing gets in the way is to move everything out of the room.
+If possible, moving objects such as nearby sofas and tables can open your available workspace.

 Lay Down Dust Sheets